 Monk Ecgberht of Ripon was the driving force behind the Christianization of the heathen Frisians.
 From the influential monastery Rath Melsigi in Ireland he released salvo after salvo of monks, priests and other clergymen on Frisia.
 Monks Willibrord and Adalbert were yet another two of his spiritual soldiers.
-After having received their education at Rath Melsigi both were fired off too and hit the broad beaches of West Frisia.
+After having received their education at Rath Melsigi both were fired off too and hit the broad beaches of western Frisia.
 Their D-Day was around AD 690.
 Despite the fact the two men and their fellowship were able to convert only a handful of Frisians, their presence did trigger a butterfly effect.
 It eventually led to establishment of the Abbey of Egmond.
-And it was this abbey that played a crucial role in the rise of the counts of West Frisia, the Gerulfings, and subsequently the emergence of Holland.
+It was this abbey that played a crucial role in the rise of the counts of West Frisia, the Gerulfings, and subsequently the emergence of county Holland.

 Hecmunda, or Egmond, where Saint Adalbert was buried, is not the same spot as the present-day village of Egmond-Binnen.
 Hecmunda was located closer to the dunes at the North Sea.
 Climate-wise it was a period of strong dune formation.
 There’s even a legend telling about these drifting sands.
-It’s the story how the famous Danish warlord Rorik of Dorestad, ruler of West Frisia those days, visited with his ship the church of Egmond.
+It is the story how the famous Danish warlord Rorik of Dorestad, ruler of West Frisia those days, visited with his ship the church of Egmond.
 When he learned the church was buried under sand and dunes, Rorik for some reason ordered his Vikings to dig out the church the following day.
 When they woke up, the church miraculously was freed from the sand.
 Of course, it was all the work of Saint Adalbert who probably didn't want to give any credits to the northern devils for freeing his church.

 The Runx well was situated next to a mound called Kruisberg 'cross mountain'.
 During the High Middle Ages this became a pilgrimage site.
 That was after a statue of Virgin Mary was found in the fields nearby.
 The statue was handed over to the local church but it miraculously returned to the fields, there where the Runx well was as well.
 After a merchant, who was saved at sea by worshipping this Virgin Mary statue, had built the chapel of Our Lady for Distress on top of the Kruisberg, things went crazy.
 It became and stayed a very popular place pilgrimage, even after the chapel had been destroyed in AD 1537 and even after the new Protestant religion cleaned up everything, i.e. the remains of the ruined chapel and of the Runx well.
 As extreme measure the Protestant authorities excavated the whole Kruisberg-mound in AD 1769.
 Again, it didn't help.
 Pilgrimage continued.
-It was the Catholic church that finally played down the pilgrimage in the beginning of the nineteenth century AD.
-But a century later that same church renovated the place again.
+It was the Catholic church that finally played down the pilgrimage in the beginning of the nineteenth century.
+But a century later, that same church renovated the place again.
 In 1930 they built a brand new Our Lady for Distress chapel, placed a statue of Saint Willibrord on the site and, in the footsteps of Viking Rorik, they restored the well again.
-It's a popular place of pilgrimage till this very day.
+It is a popular place of pilgrimage till this very day.

 In the spring of AD 885 warlord Godfrid send two of his vassals, the Frisian noblemen Gardulf and Gerulf (brothers according to some scholars), to representatives of King Charles the Fat at Herispich, probably at present-day Spijk near the town of Lobith in the Netherlands.
 They dutiful delivered the message that Godfrid demanded to receive in fief -believe or not- certain wine-producing areas near among others Koblenz.
 Maybe for his wine cellar, but historians suggest it was merely meant to provoke the king.
 After both had conveyed the message for more alcohol a second meeting was set up at Herispich.
 This time between Godfrid and, the Saxon, Henry Margrave of the Franks.
 During this meeting Godfrid was murdered by Henry.
 Also, Godfrid's army present at Herispich was slaughtered by a contingent Frisians and a contingent Saxons.

 Four years after the murder, in AD 889, most of West Frisia that had been given in fief to the warlords Rorik and Godfrid before, was given in fief again.
 This time King Arnulf of Carinthia gave the lands in loan to a Frisian, the nobleman Gerulf who was -as said- a former vassal of warlord Godfrid the Sea-King and involved with the events at Herispich.
 All very intriguing, of course.
-This fief included the gouw 'shire' Nifterlake with the strategically important River Vecht.
-We know this because later shire Nifterlake was possession of Gerulf’s son Waldger.
+This fief included the gouw 'shire' Nifterlake with the strategically important river Vecht.
+We know this, because later shire Nifterlake was a possession of Gerulf’s son Waldger.
 Historians do not agree whether Gerulf was part of the murder conspiracy against Godfrid.
 Whatever his role, West Frisia no longer was ruled by Danish axes.
 Gerulf presumably was a descendant of Gerulf the Elder.
 To avoid confusion, he is therefore generally named Count Gerulf II.
 Gerulf the Elder (Gerulf I) is known from the Viking attack at the Walcheren in AD 837.
 Gerulf the Elder was somehow blamed (too) for the disaster by the Frankish king and as a punishment his fiefs in Mid Frisia, being more-or-less modern province Friesland, were taken away from him.
-Both, therefore, Gerulf the Elder (Gerulf I) and Count Gerulf II had assets in shire Westergo which was part of Mid Frisia, and it’s assumed by most historians both originated from this region as well.
+Both, therefore, Gerulf the Elder (Gerulf I) and Count Gerulf II had assets in shire Westergo which was part of Mid Frisia, and it is assumed by most historians both originated from this region as well.

 The next phase in the genesis of the Abbey of Egmond started when in AD 923 King Charles the Simple gives the Adalbert Church at Ekmundam (Egmond) in allodium to Count Dirk I, son of Count Gerulf II, including all its possessions in Suithardeshaga (near the village of Lisse), Fortrapa (at former island Wieringen) and Kinnem (probably at island Terschelling).
 Soon after this gift, Dirk I ordered to move the relics from the Adalbert Church to the nearby settlement of Hallem and to be placed in a wooden church.
 The fact that he moved the relics to Hallem, a bit away from the sea and its dunes, might also have had to do with the strong dune formation then, as mentioned earlier.
-And somewhat predictable during a translatio 'transfer' in general, miracles happened.
+And somewhat predictable, during a translatio 'transfer' in general, miracles happened.
 On the spot where Adalbert’s bones were excavated a sweet-water well sprang up from under the tomb.
-This quickborn (viz. the Adalbertusput) of clear water turned out to be medicinal and is considered to be so to the present day.
+This quickborn (viz the Adalbertusput) of clear water turned out to be medicinal and is considered to be so to the present day.
 Both the relics and the well have the power to cure possessed, crippled and blind people.
-It's said that the daughter of count Dirk II was cured of her blindness thanks to the water of this well.
+It is said that the daughter of count Dirk II was cured of her blindness thanks to the water of this well.
 The name Egmond, travelled along with Adalbert’s remains to Hallem.
 Gradually the name Hallem was replaced by the name Egmond, later to become the current place-name Egmond-Binnen.
 Count Drik I also commissioned the construction of a wooden monastery for nuns in Hallem (Egmond-Binnen) around these years.

 The church of Hallem was a so-called proprietary church, a church owned by a secular power.
 The feudal lord, therefore, nominated the ecclesiastic personnel of the church.